Southern Conservation Partners

 • Nearly 500 additional species have not been seen in recent decades and are regarded as possibly extinct.

-The report describes success stories where concerted, collaborative efforts have been able to make a difference for at-risk species of wildlife.
+The report described success stories where concerted, collaborative efforts have been able to make a difference for at-risk species of wildlife.
 The report's authors demonstrate that increased funding and robust State Wildlife Action Plans can save important species and their habitats.

 Vision for Landscape Conservation and Wildlife Corridors in Eastern North America